Updated on 9th November 2020

 Netflix features a personalised online interface that offers viewing options based on subscriber feedback.
 Users can rate what they watch with a thumbs-up or thumbs-down, and get recommendations based on their feedback.
 You can also add programs and movies to your list for later viewing.
 Netflix’s apps have a consistent look and feel no matter what device you’re using, with full-motion previews playing as you browse through content and suggestions for what to watch next displayed at the end of each episode or movie.

 Choosing Between Stan and Netflix

 Both Stan and Netflix offer compelling reasons to sign up.
 The content they provide is excellent and the availability is improving all the time.

 On one hand, Stan delivers a massive content library.
 Many well-known titles are exclusive to Stan, making this a valuable selling point.
 The interface is slick and easy to use, and their library offers a lot of content that you’re not going to find anywhere else.

 Netflix offers a vast library of shows and movies including a seemingly endless list of originals that you can’t see anywhere else.
-Like Stan, the service keeps track of what you’re watching, so if you’re interrupted you can find where you left off without fuss.
+Like Stan, the service keeps track of what you’re watching, so if you’re interrupted you can find where you left off without a fuss.
 Netflix also offers suggestions based on your viewing habits and customer ratings.
 When comparing on self-produced content and technical slickness, Netflix also has the lead.
 The buffer-less viewing makes watching movies and series a breeze, while the $9.99 entry point is easily affordable.